meggsimum/geoserver-docker/README.md

 ## Credits
 This GeoServer Docker Image was heavily inspired by the one here: https://github.com/terrestris/docker-geoserver/ of the [terrestris](https://github.com/terrestris) organization.
 Thank you!

+Also a big thank you to the fabulous [GeoServer project](http://geoserver.org) and its maintainers / contributors.
+GeoServer is excellent, you rock!